Basic Information about Human Subjects Research

 EPA also added special regulations at 40 CFR Part 26, subparts K-Q, which are related to the review of third-party pesticide research involving human participants.
 These regulations were updated in 2013.
 For more information, please see the links below.

 What is the approval process for human subjects research at the EPA?

 Every project involving human subjects research conducted or supported by the EPA goes through multiple levels of approval.
 The specific path for review differs slightly depending on the origin of the research, but all human subjects research projects must be approved by the Human Subjects Research Review Official before any work involving human subjects can begin.

 EPA's approval process guidelines exceed what is generally accepted and required by universities, industry, and other government agencies.
 In those organizations, human subjects research is often proposed by an investigator, reviewed by a supervisor, and finally, reviewed by an Institutional Review Board (IRB).
 Research conducted or supported by EPA, on the other hand, has additional levels of oversight.
-For example, projects that are funded by grants through the National Center for Environmental Research (NCER) are required to go through the steps mentioned above as well as gain approval from the Human Subjects Officer (HSO) and the Human Subjects Research Review Official (HSRRO).
-Controlled human exposure studies conducted at EPA's National Health & Environmental Effects Research Laboratory (NHEERL) often undergo up to 13 levels of both internal and external review.
+For example, projects that are conducted or funded by the EPA are required to gain approval from the Human Subjects Officer (HSO) and the Human Subjects Research Review Official (HSRRO).
+Controlled human exposure studies conducted at EPA's Office or Research and Development (ORD) often undergo up to 13 levels of both internal and external review.

 What is required for Human Subjects Research Review Official (HSRRO) Approval?

 The HSRRO's responsibility is to ensure that all research studies supported by EPA are in compliance with EPA regulations concerning research with human subjects.
 All human research studies at the EPA must be approved by the HSSRO before work can begin.